Residential Solar Panel Systems

 - Has a guaranteed rate of return on your investment

-Residential solar has a return on investment of 20% to 50%
+Residential Solar Panels Have a Return On Investment of 20% to 50%

-We find most of our residential Solar PV systems pay for themselves, between 2 and 5 years.
+We find most of our residential solar panels pay for themselves, between 2 and 5 years.

 There aren’t many investments that have such excellent returns.
 This makes solar a great investment for your home.